sandervandevelde/Msft-Fabric-Management-Function/README.md

 I have taken the liberty to make the clientId and tenantId more descriptive.

+## Contributor role for the Entra ID application

+Give the Entra ID application contributor access to the Capacity so it can read and alter the state.

 ## Application settings

 The Azure Function expects a number of Azure function application settings:

-- apiVersion
+- apiVersion -> at this moment **2022-07-01-preview**
-- appId
+- appId -> from RBAC message
-- dedicatedCapacityName
+- dedicatedCapacityName -> Resource name your Capacity
-- password
+- password -> from RBAC message
-- resourceGroupName
+- resourceGroupName -> name of the resource group your Capacity is living in
-- subsciptionId
+- subsciptionId -> from RBAC message
-- tennant
+- tennant -> from RBAC message